daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 ### How to edit the columns in a list?

-After the list is created, it will be empty, and you must select which columns from the query you want to show.
+When the list is created manually, after its creation it will be empty, and you must select which columns from the query you want to show.

 By editing a list in the menu, and selecting the option _Add new_, you can add the following information:
 * _Query property_: The property of the query this column will represent;